nuwan-d/polymer_metal_interface/README.md

 I used [OVITO](https://www.ovito.org/) to visulalize MD tragectories of this simulation.
 A great introductory tutorial on OVITO is [available here](https://youtu.be/z4rogk8pdt4).
 [VMD](https://www.ks.uiuc.edu/Research/vmd/vmd-1.9.3/) is another very useful visualization tool.

-Many questions related to LAMMPS have been answered in the [LAMMPS mail list](https://lammps.sandia.gov/mail.html).
+Many simulation questions have been answered in the [LAMMPS mail list](https://lammps.sandia.gov/mail.html).
 If you would like to learn the basics of atomic simulations, the book [Modeling Materials: Continuum, Atomistic and Multiscale Techniques](http://www.modelingmaterials.org/the-books) could be useful.

 I hope that this information and the LAMMPS files will be useful for those who are interested in modelling material interfaces.
 Good luck!